❉ David Bowie had more than one ‘Laughing Gnome’ up his sleeve. Meet the relatives…

-The Laughing Gnome, David Bowie’s eighth consecutive flop single when released in 1967, has been routinely bashed by critics as “dreadful”, “embarrassing” and “facetious” and frequently portrayed as the nadir of his then-manager Ken Pitt’s attempt to mould Bowie into an “all-round entertainer” in the mould of Anthony Newley or Tommy Steele – Strawberry Fair meets The Little White Bull with a big old dollop of ‘Hello Children Everywhere’ favourite The Laughing Policeman on top.
+The Laughing Gnome, David Bowie’s eighth consecutive flop single when released in 1967, has been routinely bashed by critics as “dreadful”, “embarrassing” and “facetious” and frequently portrayed as the nadir of his then-manager Ken Pitt’s attempt to mould Bowie into an “all-round entertainer” in the fashion of Anthony Newley or Tommy Steele – Strawberry Fair meets The Little White Bull with a big old dollop of ‘Hello Children Everywhere’ favourite The Laughing Policeman on top.

 For Bowie, producer Mike Vernon and engineer Gus Dudgeon (who provided the little fella’s interjections) it was nothing more than a seasonal wheeze, concocted between the trio over Christmas 1967 and taken into the studio fifty years ago this month.